Merkoba/Meltdown/README.md

 The mode also gets disabled when manually scrolled.

+You can use `--no-autoscroll-interrupt` to avoid stopping it when scrolling up/down.

 There are buttons on each side to make scrolling slower or faster.

 ---